What to do after exposure to COVID-19Quarantine - COVID-19

 When to End Quarantine

-You can end quarantine after 14 days of your last close contact with a person who has COVID-19.
+You can end quarantine 14 days after your last close contact with a person who has COVID-19.

 Even if you get tested for COVID-19, have no symptoms, and have a negative test, you should remain in quarantine for the entire 14 days.
 COVID-19 symptoms can appear anywhere from 2 to 14 days after exposure.